 - 50 PJ from an efficient natural gas power-plant which requires 100 PJ gas input, and

 - 25 PJ from an inefficient biogas power-plant which requires 100 PJ biogas input, ...

 Note: EU renewable energy targets are defined in terms of final energy use.
 This means renewable heat and electricity are weighted equally when calculating the renewable percentage.

-The renewable electricity percentage is calculated by using the definition of the European Comission, according to Directive 2009/28/EC.
+The renewable electricity percentage is calculated by using the definition of the European Commission, according to Directive 2009/28/EC.
 This definition divides the amount of renewable electricity production by the gross final electricity demand.
 Gross final electricity demand according to the definition of the EC includes energy sector own use of electricity and transmission losses.
 For the Netherlands the ETM calculates without the electricity, CHP and heat plants' own use of electricity, as this is not included in gross final consumption in Dutch national statistics.
 The calculation implies that the renewable electricity percentage can be greater than 100% if, for example, the electricity production is significantly higher than the demand.